We might be gaining daylight, but patients are still losing sleep

 Patients with Compromised Respiratory Function

-The effects of QUVIVIQ on respiratory function should be considered for patients with compromised respiratory function.
-QUVIVIQ has not been studied in patients with moderate obstructive sleep apnea (OSA) requiring CPAP, severe OSA or severe chronic obstructive pulmonary disease (COPD).
+QUVIVIQ has been studied in mild to severe OSA not using CPAP, and in patients with moderate COPD.
+The effects of QUVIVIQ on respiratory function should be considered if prescribed to patients with compromised respiratory function.
+QUVIVIQ has not been studied in patients with mild or severe COPD.

 Need to Evaluate for Comorbid Diagnoses